scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 ## Pattern matching

-In the Basics part we already saw simple examples of _pattern matching_ as a replacement for JavaScript switch statement.
+In the Basics part we already saw simple examples of _pattern matching_ as a replacement for JavaScript's `switch` statement.
 However, it can be used for much more, for example checking the type of input.

 {% columns %}